Ban Rai School Water Project – Thailand

 The community of Ban Rai is located in the province of Sukothai, which is the original capital of Thailand.
 The region is rich with history and contains ancient ruins of the Sukothai empire.
 The people of this region are proud of Sukhothai’s history and celebrate it through festivals and visits to the historical parks.

 Forty kilometers away from the historical park lies the community of Ban Rai.
 The majority of the income in Ban Rai is generated from farming, with over 80% of the land is dedicated to farms.
 There are a total of 3,616 people living in

 Ban Rai.
 735 people work as farmers, which is 80% of the people who are of working age.

-Farmers make a living harvesting rice, tobacco and bananas.
-Within the community there are two income generation groups.
+Farmers make a living from harvesting rice, tobacco and bananas.
+Within the community, there are two income generation groups.
 One group makes and sells cloth and the other makes and sells brooms.
 The average household income in Ban Rai is 41,828 baht a year, which converts to about $1,200 a year.